hackclub/hackclub/workshops/cringe_101/README.md

 attribute above, as in it directs the browser to where the audio file is.

-`<source>` can be used for all sorts of media files, (sound, video, etc) but for this tutorial we’ll just be using it for audio.
+`<source>` can be used for all sorts of media files, (sound, video, etc) but for this tutorial we'll just be using it for audio.

-This tag also has its own set of attributes like `<audio>` also it’s **self-closing**.
+This tag also has its own set of attributes like `<audio>` also it's **self-closing**.

 <table>